Skip Global navigation and goto content

 c.
 Passes the Department's PST examination.

 The examination fee is waived for sworn state-certified LEOs who wish to take the examination under this exemption.
-Sworn state-certified LEOs who receive a failing score on the examination must complete the 40-hour PST for LEO training program prior to each re-exam attempt.
-The training can be found on FDLE’s website.
+Sworn state-certified LEOs who receive a failing score on the examination must complete a department approved training program and receive a 232-hour certificate.

 Sworn state-certified LEOs that wish to be employed as a PST (full or part-time) must obtain PST certification prior to performing as such.
 Sworn state-certified LEO may obtain PST certification by following the steps to initial certification as outlined above.